Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_radicalinprogress.org_Summary, Part 1  the Stonewall Reader  Study Guide — Radical in Progress.md

 **Last Edited**:: *`=this.file.mtime`*

 ## Highlights
-- > "The Stonewall uprising was a protest sparked by, “a police raid on a Mafia-owned gay bar and dance spot that had no running water, where glasses were “washed” in filthy suds and reused, and which was “protected” by straight, extortionate Mafia goons”"
+- > "The Stonewall uprising was a protest sparked by, “a police raid on a Mafia-owned [[Queer|gay]] bar and dance spot that had no running water, where glasses were “washed” in filthy suds and reused, and which was “protected” by straight, extortionate Mafia goons”"

-- > "Stonewall was a catalyst for the Gay Liberation movement and a signal of resistance to society"
+- > "Stonewall was a catalyst for the [[Gay Rights|Gay Liberation]] movement and a signal of resistance to society"